 The Everyday Joy Planner.

 All of these habits and exercises are important for keeping my mental, physical and spiritual health at it’s best.
 Keeping track of all these things can feel like a lot, even when using a weekly planner.
 This is why I not only switched to a daily planner, but I created my own to intentionally incorporate all of these things into each and every day.

 But wait, that’s not all!

-The Daily Joy Planner has more bonus sections to it: water tracking, habits and goals, weather tracker, mood tracker, room for reflection, self-care planning and other activities throughout.
+The Everyday Joy Planner has more bonus sections to it: water tracking, habits and goals, weather tracker, mood tracker, room for reflection, self-care planning and other activities throughout.